ninzyfb/wildoceans-scripts/README.md

 * A paper is being written for publication and will be referenced here when applicable.

 ## Description of each folder contents
-There are three folders containing scripts in this repository, as well as additional folders which contain data and layers necessary to run the scripts.
+* There are three folders containing scripts in this repository, as well as additional folders which contain data and layers necessary to run the scripts.
+* The *Outputs* folder will contain all the outputs fro the modelling and planning code (outputsfrom the plannning scenarios will remain confidential untill publication of the manuscript
+* See below for a detailed description of the contents of each folder

-### 1. scripts_occurencedata
+### 1. scripts_occurencedata folder
 * Initial data cleaning and exploration (raw occurrence data are confidential)
 * `merging_datasets.R` is the script used to combine data from the various datasets and output one file per species.
 These output files are used as input in the modelling scripts.

-### 2. scripts_modelling
+### 2. scripts_modelling folder
 * Producing the species distribution models (SDMs).
-This folder itself contains two subfolders, one to prpepare the environemntal variables and the other to build and run the models.
+This folder itself contains three subfolders
+* All the distribution models produced are availabe as .JPG or as .tif files in the **outputs** folder

-- **scripts_envtvariablprep**
+- **scripts_envtvariablprep folder**
   + Preparation and processing of environmental variable rasters
   + Outputs are raster files of environmental variables at 10x10km resolution which are available in the main WILDOCEANS-scripts repository in folders  *ALLLAYERS10kmresolution*

-- **scripts_modelling**
+- **scripts_modelling folder**
   + Running the species distribution models
   + To run, start with `mainscript-modelling.R` as this is the parent script through which the other scripts are run.
 This script contains the orders in which to run the scripts and also describes what each one is for.

 **!!IMPORTANT 1!! how to run scripts on your own data or example data provided**:
 * The occurrence data used to run the conservation plan is confidential and not available for download